bernie-skipole/indi/README.md

 redis is used as:

-More than one web process or thread may be running, redis makes data from a single connection visible to all processes.
+A web application typically has more than one process or thread running, redis makes common data visible to all such processes.

 As well as simply storing values for other processes to read, redis has a pub/sub functionality.
 When data is received, indiredis stores it, and publishes the XML data on the from_indi_channel, which could be used to alert a subscribing GUI application that a value has changed.

-When the gui wishes to send data, it can publish it on the to_indi_channel, where it will be picked up by this indiredis service, and sent to indiserver.

 Redis key/value storage and publication is extremely easy, many web frameworks already use it.

 ## mqtt - why?

-MQTT is an option provided here since it enables instruments connected in different locations to communicate across the network to the client.
-In particular, scripts calling the driverstomqtt() function at different sites, connected to distributed instruments can be controlled from a single client.
+MQTT is an option providing distributed communications.
+In particular, scripts calling the driverstomqtt() function at different sites, connected to distributed instruments, enables them to be controlled from a single client.

 There is flexibility in where the MQTT server is sited, it could run on the web server, or on a different machine entirely.
 This makes it possible to choose the direction of the initial connection - which may be useful when passing through NAT firewalls.